Alexander Wendt: Social Theory of International Politics

 Wendt's most widely cited work to date is Social Theory of International Politics (Cambridge University Press, 1999), which builds on and goes beyond his 1992 article "Anarchy is What States Make of It".
 Social Theory of International Politics places itself as a response to Kenneth Waltz's 1979 work, Theory of International Politics, the canonical text of the neorealist school with Wendt centering states as the object of study and replicating Waltz's division between international relations and foreign policy.
 Like Waltz, Wendt believed that the actual production that individuates states happens through domestic processes that require a separate theory from international relations; thus: "Much of the construction is at the domestic level, as Liberals have emphasized, and a complete theory of state identity needs to have a domestic component."

 Wendt's book advances an argument of critical realism, and the ontological and methodological claims of constructivism.
 Critical realism, drawing upon the work of Roy Bhaskar (amongst others), seeks to explain un-observables within the world and constitutive questions of the world.

 Constructivism, as imagined by Wendt, builds upon the work of Nicholas Onuf and Anthony Giddens, and argues for the mutual constitution of agents and structures, the historical contingency of cultures of anarchy, the role of constitutive and regulative norms in state behavior, the role of intersubjective social structures in identity, and the power of ideas.
 Anarchy, for Wendt, "has no logic apart from process and that interaction is structured, albeit not at a macro-level."
 There are three empirical cultures of anarchy in international relations: Hobbesian (where enmity dominates), Lockean (where rivalry dominates), and Kantian (where friendship dominates).

 Quantum Mind and Social Science

-Wendt's 2015 book Quantum Mind and Social Science (Cambridge University Press, 2015) examines the crossroads between quantum physics and social science.
-He advocates for panpsychism and quantum consciousness from a non-specialist perspective.
-The book is provocative in nature and has received varied reviews.

-Mathias Albert in International Affairs explains the book as weakest in its attempts to link quantum physics to social science and behind the times in addressing the agent-structure problem, in addition to only marginally relating to international relations.
-The reviews within the book include Colin Wight's "Do I agree with it?
-No." and Jerome Busemeyer's "Some of these ideas may ultimately not be supported".
+In Quantum Mind and Social Science (Cambridge University Press, 2015), Wendt proposes a synthesis of quantum physics and social theory, arguing that consciousness and social phenomena exhibit quantum-like properties.
+The book has sparked significant debate, with philosopher Steve Fuller describing it as "the most intellectually challenging work of social ontology published in my career."
+While some scholars, such as Colin Wight, remain skeptical, others, including quantum physicists and philosophers, have praised its interdisciplinary ambition.

+Current work: UAP and National Security

+Since 2008, Wendt has researched UAP (UFOs) and their implications for national security.
+His article "Sovereignty and the UFO" (Political Theory, 2008) challenges conventional assumptions about state sovereignty in the context of unexplained aerial phenomena.
+A forthcoming book, The Last Humans: UFOs and National Security (Oxford University Press), expands on this work, examining the potential societal and political impacts of UAP.